Updated: November 22, 2023

 Moving to Portugal and gaining Portuguese residency may seem a little complicated at first, particularly if you are not an EU national.
 For EU nationals, the process is pretty straightforward.
 For non-EU foreign nationals, you will need a residence permit to get residency in Portugal.

 Different options are available depending on your situation, and you should ensure that you are well-informed on the most up-to-date information.
 You can consider various routes, notably the D7 Visa, Digital Nomad Visa, and the Golden Visa.

 With a high quality of life, low cost of living, a beautiful climate all year round, and specific tax incentives to lure in expats, many foreigners are looking to move to Portugal and obtain Portuguese residency.
 Factor in one of the best healthcare systems in Europe and excellent education opportunities; the list to move to Portugal goes on and on.

 Portuguese residency means that you are legally allowed to live in Portugal.
 After five years as a Portuguese resident, you can apply to become a permanent resident and apply for citizenship (provided you meet the criteria).

 You should apply for Portuguese residency if you are looking to live, work or study in Portugal.

-How do you get Portuguese residency if you are an EU national?
+How do you get Portuguese residency as an EU national?

-As an EU national, given that it is free to live, work and travel across the EU area, the process to get a Portuguese Residency is pretty straightforward.
+As a European Union (EU) national, given that it is free to live, work, and travel across the EU area, the process to get a Portuguese Residency is pretty straightforward.

 You will not need a visa in the first three months to stay in Portugal.
 After this, you will need a document authorizing your residence in Portugal.
 All you will need to do is register at your local city hall (Câmara Municipal), which will issue a residence certificate that is valid for five years.
 Also, you will need to register with the Portuguese tax authorities.
 You will need to fulfill one of the following criteria: